raspberrypilearning/led-firefly/en/step_1.md

 --- task ---

-This example shows an LED blinking to mimic a real firefly!
-Can you spot the repeating pattern in the flashes?
+This example shows an LED firefly.
+Your LED will blink to mimic a real firefly!

 ![An LED with tape stuck to it to form wings.
 There ae two jumper wires connected to the LED, one with a resister held in place by electrical tape.](images/showcase_static.png)